Willem III, King of the Netherlands, Grand Duke of Luxembourg

 Willem and Emma had one daughter:

-The Netherlands followed the Sem-Salic Law which allowed for female succession only if there were no male dynasts alive.
-In September of 1879, Willem’s eldest son Prince Willem died, leaving only one son.
+The Netherlands followed the Sem-Salic Law which allowed for female succession only if there were no male dynasts.
+In September 1879, Willem’s eldest son Prince Willem died, leaving only one son.
 At the time of Wilhelmina’s birth, her half-brother Prince Alexander and the King’s uncle Prince Frederik were alive, so Wilhelmina was third in the line of succession.
 Prince Frederik died in 1881 and upon the death of Prince Alexander in 1884, Wilhelmina became the heir presumptive to the Dutch throne, and Emma was appointed to be Regent if Wilhelmina came to the throne before her majority.

 In 1888, King Willem III’s health began to decline.
 When it became apparent that Willem could no longer reign, Emma was sworn in as Regent on November 20, 1890.
 On November 23, 1890, 73-year-old King Willem III died at Het Loo Palace in Apeldoorn, the Netherlands.
 He was buried at Nieuwe Kerk in Delft, the Netherlands.